plctlab/llvm-project/docs/RISCVVectorCodegen.md

 ## Deciding the configuration

 The configuration is decided before register allocation, because register allocation needs complete knowledge of the physical register field.
-Integrating these decisions into register allocation, but it's not clear how to do that (and it would be likely a huge project in any case).
+Integrating these decisions into register allocation would be even better, but it's not clear how to do that (and it would be likely a huge project in any case).
 By looking at the live intervals, proportions of data type widths among them, etc. we can at least try to heuristically find a good fit.

 In the future we should try to separate the function body into several regions between which we can safely change the configuration (at minimum this means no vector values live between them, not even in memory).